oleng/hugo_github/content/blog/netflix-intro-post-production-indonesia-webinar.md

 The event was titled "INDONESIA INTRO TO NETFLIX POST", and it was reported to have attendance of 300 people from various capacities in Indonesia's film industry: Visual and Audio services, Post Production supervisors, Digital Imaging Technician (DIT), cinematographers, colourists, editors, editor assistants, producers, VFX supervisors, and production school mentors.

-For now, here's the link to the slide from the event](https://drive.google.com/file/d/1SSoZYnJqXoZcb5TNpHHA0HPq0KoHnvKV/view?usp=sharing).
+For now, here's the [link to the slide from the event](https://drive.google.com/file/d/1SSoZYnJqXoZcb5TNpHHA0HPq0KoHnvKV/view?usp=sharing).